tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 [Go back to top](#top)

 # Setup Schema
+We use an artificial financial schema and dataset as a running example to demonstrate the usability of graph searches.
+The figure above provides a visualization of all the graph data in the database.

 Copy [ddl.gsql](./script/ddl.gsql) to your container.
 Next, run the following in your container's bash command line.
 ```